 2. Improve Employee Engagement

-An engaged employee is one that enjoys their job and wants to benefit the company they work for.
-A disengaged employee doesn’t really care about their job and tends to do the bare minimum to keep it.
+An engaged employee is one that enjoys their job and wants to offer value to the company they work for.
+A disengaged employee is not invested in their job and tends to do the bare minimum to keep it.

 But why do employees become disengaged?
 Many times, it’s because of poor internal communication within the company.
 They may be disengaged because leadership is doing a poor job of communicating company goals.
 Or, they may feel like their feedback isn’t valued or noticed.